Click the play button above to listen to the blog.

 Case in point: United Airlines.
 Late last year, they launched their Agent on Demand program.
 It really took off, and customers can now connect directly with customer service reps through SMS, live mobile video and chat.

-The CMO Council and Amrit Dhangal, COO and Co-founder at Acquire, recently sat down for a chat with Rob Bence, Director, Airport Technology & Insights at United Airlines, and Sheila McGee-Smith, President and Principal Analytics at McGee-Smith Analytics.
+The CMO Council and Amrit Dhangal, CEO and Co-founder at Acquire, recently sat down for a chat with Rob Bence, Director, Airport Technology & Insights at United Airlines, and Sheila McGee-Smith, President and Principal Analytics at McGee-Smith Analytics.
 To hear the full story of how United Airlines has transformed their passenger experience, watch the on-demand recording here.

 In late 2020, United Airlines started meeting their customers in-app, literally, wherever they were, whatever the time.
 Their Agent on Demand program serves as a prime example of excellent customer service in the airline industry.